greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_metadata_caching"></a>optimizer\_metadata\_caching

-When GPORCA is enabled \(the default\), this parameter specifies whether GPORCA caches query metadata \(optimization data\) in memory on the Greenplum Database master during query optimization.
+When GPORCA is enabled \(the default\), this parameter specifies whether GPORCA caches query metadata \(optimization data\) in memory on the Greenplum Database coordinator during query optimization.
 The default for this parameter is `on`, enable caching.
 The cache is session based.
 When a session ends, the cache is released.
 If the amount of query metadata exceeds the cache size, then old, unused metadata is evicted from the cache.

 If the value is `off`, GPORCA does not cache metadata during query optimization.